microsoftgraph/microsoft-graph-docs-contrib/concepts/outlook-change-notification-in-outlook-overview.md

 ### Examples

-#### Example 1: Create subscription to send a change notification without resource data when the user receives a new message
+#### Example 1: Create a subscription to send change notifications without resource data when the user receives a new message

 ##### Request
 <!-- {